Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Download vector tiles to local cache/README.md

 ## How it works

 1. Create an `ExportVectorTilesTask` instance, passing in the `PortalItem` for the vector tiled layer.
 Since vector tiled layers are premium content, you must first authenticate with the Portal.
-2. Create parameters for the export by using the task's method, `ExportVectorTilesTask.createDefaultExportVectorTilesParameters(areaOfInterest:maxScale:)`, specifying the area of interest and max scale.
+2. Create parameters for the export by using the task's method, `ExportVectorTilesTask.makeDefaultExportVectorTilesParameters(areaOfInterest:maxScale:)`, specifying the area of interest and max scale.
-3. Create an `ExportVectorTileJob` instance by using the task's method, `ExportVectorTilesTask.exportVectorTiles(parameters:vectorTileCacheURL:itemResourceCacheURL:)`, passing in the parameters and specifying a vector tile cache path and an item resource path.
+3. Create an `ExportVectorTileJob` instance by using the task's method, `ExportVectorTilesTask.makeExportVectorTilesJob(parameters:vectorTileCacheURL:itemResourceCacheURL:)`, passing in the parameters and specifying a vector tile cache path and an item resource path.
 The resource path is required if you want to export the tiles with the style.
-4. Start the job and await its results.
+4. Start the job and await its output.
-5. Get the `VectorTileCache` and `ItemResourceCache` from the result's output and create an `ArcGISVectorTiledLayer`.
+5. Get the `VectorTileCache` and `ItemResourceCache` from the output and create an `ArcGISVectorTiledLayer` instance.
 6. Create a `Map` instance, specifying a basemap with a base layer of the vector tiled layer.
 7. Set the map's initial viewpoint to the area of interest and create a map view with the map.